addu390/addu390.github.io/_posts/2023-09-27-postgres-as-graph.md

 ```
 Ideally, each element in the `graph` -> `vertices` array should represent foreign keys to the `vertex` table.

 Relational databases operate most efficiently on properly normalized data models.
 Arrays are not relational data structures, by definition they are sets; while the SQL standard supports defining foreign keys on array elements, PostgreSQL currently does not support it.
-However, there is an ongoing effort to implement this [1].
+However, there is an ongoing effort to implement this.

 A better way to store a graph in Postgres is by creating two tables: `vertex` and `edge`
 <img class="center-image" style="width: 90%;" src="./assets/posts/graph-example-2.png" />